Skip to main content

 • At Starbucks, we have visibility into our coffee supply chain, which means we know which farms around the world supply the coffee we love.
 In this case, we know we purchase coffee from only a small fraction of the more than 19,000 coffee farms that are members of the cooperative referenced in the complaint.
 That is because only a small fraction of those farms are Coffee and Farmer Equity (C.A.F.E.)
 Practices verified, and we only buy from farms that have this verification.

-• Over time, and with intention, we have audited farms, assessed outcomes, and continuously enhanced our auditing standards and practices to be among the toughest in
+• Over time, and with intention, we have audited farms, assessed outcomes, and continuously enhanced our auditing standards and practices to be among the toughest in the industry.

 • C.A.F.E.
 Practices is a verification program, not a one-time certification system.
 When Starbucks is notified of alleged violations of our ethical sourcing standards, we take immediate and appropriate action, which may include terminating our relationship with that supplier.